Medicare Cardiac Rehabilitation Coverage

 Key Takeaways

-Medicare has covered cardiac rehabilitation since 1982.
-Another name for cardiac rehabilitation is Phase II rehabilitation.
-This rehabilitation type can help you engage in physical activity while medical professionals monitor your heart rate and rhythm and also involves counseling and education on heart health. [i]
+Medicare Part B has covered outpatient cardiac rehabilitation, known as Phase 2 rehabilitation, since 1982.
+In these programs, you engage in physical activity while medical professionals monitor your heart rate and rhythm and also undergo heart health counseling and education.

 Does Medicare Cover Cardiac Rehabilitation?

-Medicare covers cardiac rehabilitation for persons who have a heart-related condition that is likely to benefit from this service.
-Examples include after a person has had surgery, such as cardiac bypass or a heart valve replacement.
+Medicare covers cardiac rehabilitation for patients who have a heart-related condition that is likely to benefit from this service.
+Examples include after a surgery, such as cardiac bypass or a heart valve replacement.

 Hospitals and medical facilities may offer cardiac rehabilitation at varying levels of intensity.
 Examples include intensive, inpatient rehabilitation as well as at a doctor’s office or at a hospital outpatient setting.
 As long as a person qualifies under Medicare, their Medicare plan will cover cardiac rehabilitation.